Roast duck, tart fine and orange

 First published in 2015

 Bryn Williams trained in three of London’s most challenging kitchens, gaining a solid classical education as he worked.
-At his neighbourhood restaurant, he offers highly accomplished dishes showcasing the very best produce that Wales has to offer.
+He offers highly accomplished dishes showcasing the very best produce that Wales has to offer.

 Get in touch